iobroker-community-adapters/ioBroker.tr-064/README.md

 * (Apollon77) Optimize for js-controller 3.3 and prevent warnings (you pot. need to delete datapoints if you still see errors, they will be recreated)

 ### 4.2.12 (2021-04-16)
-* (Apollon77) prevent html template for calllists to be overwritten by default one
+* (Apollon77) prevent html template for call lists to be overwritten by default one
 * (Apollon77) fix crash case (Sentry IOBROKER-TR-064-2M)

 ### 4.2.11 (2021-03-12)